Agoric/agoric-sdk/packages/governance/README.md

 are an unusual kind of managed parameter.
 Most parameters are copy-objects that don't carry any power.
 Since invitations convey rights, only the invitation's amount appears in `terms`.
-The actual invitation must be passed  to the contract using `privateArg`.
+The actual invitation must be passed  to the contract using `privateArgs`.
 This combination makes it possible for clients to see what the invitation is for, but only the contract has the ability to exercise it.
 Similarly, when there will be a vote to change the Electorate (or any other Invitation-valued parameter), observers can see the